Proving your identity

 Identity protection measures

-In addition to our stringent proof of identity requirements, Roads and Maritime also has a number of other measures in place to help protect you from identity fraud:
+In addition to our stringent proof of identity requirements, Transport for NSW also has a number of other measures in place to help protect you from identity fraud:

 - Comparison of photo images, using facial recognition technology